My shopping cart

 Tallgrass Animal Acupressurists have a minimum of 250 hours of animal acupressure course time and more hours practicing acupressure to achieve their goal of providing acupressure sessions for the benefit of animals.
 To protect and expand the practice of animal acupressure, they are ethically bound to behave professionally and work within their Scope of Service.

 View: Tallgrass Code of Ethics

 We encourage the Tallgrass Trained Animal Acupressurists to work in concert with the veterinarians within their communities.
-In provinces where a veterinary referral is required, we recommend that they work directly with local veterinarians.
-Additionally, to support the Tallgrass Acupressurists, we suggest that they have their clients sign the Consent & Acknowledgement Letter, located in the Hands on Manuals as well as in your Graduation package, prior to working with an animal for their legal protection.
+In states and provinces where a veterinary referral is required, we recommend that they work directly with local veterinarians.
+Additionally, to support the Tallgrass Acupressurists, we suggest that they have their clients sign the Consent & Acknowledgement Letter, located in the Hands on Manuals as well as in your Graduation package.
+Consent should be attained prior to working with an animal for legal protection.

 If it is brought to the attention of the Tallgrass North America that a graduate is not performing services within the Scope of Service or indicating that they are other than an Animal Acupressurists, we will investigate.
 Once the claim has been thoroughly investigated, and, if verified that this individual is not staying within the bounds of professional ethical conduct and scope of service then they will be issued a warning.
 If this event occurs a second time concerning the same individual, Tallgrass will remove their completion award.

 Animal Acupressure has so much to offer to both the people who practice it professionally and the animals receiving that we want to safe-guard it from any detraction from its power and goodness.
 We know that the Tallgrass curriculum offers a comprehensive educational opportunity for all wanting to become Animal Acupressurists and abide by its Code of Ethics and Scope of Service.